-How I Flew To Paris for $29 – Yes, Really!
+How I Flew To Paris, France for $29 With Ryanair – Yes, Really!

 In my debate of whether we should fly home from Dublin or extend our European escapade, I decided to see if there were cheap flights to any surrounding countries.

 In turns out, there were a ton. $33 to Madrid. $55 to Amsterdam. $16 to London!!!
 (Yes, you read that right!)
 After discovering all these dirt-cheap prices, my most difficult decision was narrowing down which country to choose.
 Talk about first world problems!